Philosophical Theology

 Peace and vindication:

-Lastly, a public announcement that the receiving sessions have humbly considered and dismissed the direct testimony of the original church need not be accompanied by any details of the concerns.
-A simple, “we’ve considered this matter and are at an impasse” should suffice.
+A public announcement that the receiving sessions have humbly considered and dismissed the direct testimony of the original church need not be accompanied by any details of the concerns.
+A simple statement should suffice: “We have prayerfully considered the direct testimony of SAC and have reached an impasse.
+We believe it is best to move forward without disclosing further details of these discussions.”
+Falling short of such catholicity invites justifiable suspicion.**